Introduction to our Casks

-We have leveraged the decades of whisky and spirit making experience within our executive team and combined this with in-depth understandings of our raw ingredients, our mashing process and our fermentation approaches, our unique stills and our ageing environment.
+We have leveraged the decades of whisky and spirit making experience within our executive team and combined this with in-depth understandings of our raw ingredients, mashing process, fermentation approaches, unique stills, and ageing environment.
 We believe that this will create smooth, rich, complex and lingering whisky.

-Casks are open to international parties and we could facilitate the export of the whisky on maturation.
-We cannot advice on any local taxes and duties that may be payable in the destination country.
+Casks are open to international parties, and we could facilitate the export of the whisky on maturation.
+We cannot advise on any local taxes and duties that may be payable in the destination country.

-The cask would have to be decanted before exporting and the whisky would be transferred to an alternative container such as plastic barrels or IBC containers.
-The cask owner will also own the physical oak cask and this can also be exported where required.
-The cask would not be used again for maturing whisky and if left with us the wood would be repurposed to other non-alcohol uses.
+The cask would have to be decanted before exporting, and the whisky transferred to an alternative container such as plastic barrels or IBC containers.
+The cask owner will also own the physical oak cask, which can also be exported upon request.
+Should the cask be left with us, it would not be used again for maturing whisky and repurposed for other non-alcohol uses.

 Cask Application Form